Microsemi to buy atomic clock equipment maker Symmetricom

-Power-management chipmaker Microsemi Corp (MSCC.O) said it would buy atomic clock equipment maker Symmetricom Inc SYMM.O for about $230 million.
+Oct 21 Power-management chipmaker Microsemi Corp said it would buy atomic clock equipment maker Symmetricom Inc for about $230 million.

 Microsemi's offer of $7.18 per share is a premium of 50 percent to Symmetricom's closing price on Monday.